Setting up your environment for Amazon RDS Custom for SQL Server - Amazon Relational Database Service

 For general requirements that apply to RDS Custom for SQL Server, see General requirements for RDS Custom for SQL Server.

-You use an IAM role or IAM user (referred to as the IAM principal) for creating an RDS Custom for SQL Server DB instance using the console or CLI.
-This IAM principal must have either of the following policies for successful DB instance creation:
+Make sure that you have sufficient access to create an RDS Custom instance.
+The IAM role or IAM user (referred to as the IAM principal) for creating an RDS Custom for SQL Server DB instance using the console or CLI must have either of the following policies for successful DB instance creation:

 • The AdministratorAccess policy